Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Analytical Method

-Here, $\Lambda_l$, called the principal rapidity, is the real part of a given string $l$. $n_l$ is the number of the rapidities forming the string $l$.
+The principal rapidity $\Lambda_l$ is the real part of a given string $l$ and $n_l \leq n$ is the number of the rapidities forming the string $l$.
 Each string configuration corresponds to a composite excitation of the system.
 The rapidities can either be real or form complex conjugate pairs.
-Real rapidities are associated with individual scattering excitations, whereas complex conjugate pairs indicate the presence of a bound state \cite{Mahmoodian2020PRX}.
+Real rapidities are associated with spatially extended states, whereas complex conjugate pairs indicate the presence of a bound state \cite{Mahmoodian2020PRX}.
 In these bound states, the probability amplitude decays exponentially with the spatial separation between the constituent excitations.
 In the thermodynamic limit where the system size $L\rightarrow\infty$, $\{\Lambda_l\}$ takes independent arbitrary values in $\mathbb{R}$~\cite{Yuds1984}.
 Since the Bethe states form a complete set of eigenstates for Hamiltonian $\hat{H}_m^{(e)}$, the time evolution of an arbitrary initial state can be written as

 Unfortunately, the above expression is far from being practical due to the sum over all possible string configurations.
-The number of the summands, which is a set of the $n$-fold integrals over $\vec{\Lambda}$, grows exponentially with $n$.
+The number of summands, which is a set of the $n$-fold integrals over $\vec{\Lambda}$, grows exponentially with $n$.

 Yudson \cite{Yuds1985} made a remarkable observation that the expression (\ref{eq:psi sum config}) can be represented as a $n$-fold integral (\ref{eq:yuds rep}) over a product path $(\gamma_1,\gamma_2\cdots,\gamma_n)$ in $\mathbb{C}^n$ with only one string configurations.
 Here, $\gamma_j$ is a path parallel to the real axis in the complex plane for $\lambda_j$, and satisfies two conditions: (i) $\operatorname{Im}\gamma_{j+1}-\operatorname{Im}\gamma_j>\Gamma_{\rm tot}$. (ii) $\operatorname{Im}\gamma_j>-\Gamma_{\rm tot}/2$.
 The contributions from the other non-trivial string configurations are encoded in the poles of $\lambda_j$'s.
 We then have,